sherpalabsio/local_sherpa/README.md

 The commands are shown by default.
 The variables are one `Tab` away.

+The 5 most recently used items of the env are listed on top, the rest comes in alphabetical order.

 The list can be less accurate if the dynamic env file parsing is not enabled.
 Enable it by setting the `SHERPA_ENABLE_DYNAMIC_ENV_FILE_PARSING` environment variable to `true`.